scratch2mcpi/scratch2mcpi/README.md

 ## Installation

 Install Minecraft Pi Edition if you have not done.
-You can either install from http://pi.minecraft.net/?p=68 or use the following installation script.
+You can either install from http://pi.minecraft.net/?p=68 or use the following installation script.(If you install Raspbian OS from the latest NOOBS, Minecraft Pi may be pre-installed.
+If the Minecraft Pi icon exists on the Desktop, skip this step.)

 ```
 # curl http://scratch2mcpi.github.io/mcpi.sh | sh